ctco-dev/checker-framework/README.md

 # About

-This project contains use-case where Checker Framework's Nullness check may come in handy.
+This project contains use-cases where Checker Framework's Nullness check may come in handy.

 # Links